Fraternity Hazing & Drinking – A Glimpse Into the Sometimes Deadly College Tradition

-The term “hazing” has long been associated with initiation rituals, often both humiliating and dangerous, inflicted on college freshman that hope to join or are “pledging” a particular fraternity.
-In practice, “pledging” can last weeks or months and it’s all too common for copious amounts of alcohol to be part of the process.
+The term “hazing” relates to initiation rituals, often both humiliating and dangerous, inflicted on college freshman that hope to join or are “pledging” a particular fraternity.
+In practice, “pledging” can last weeks or months, and it’s all too common for copious amounts of alcohol to be part of the process.
 Sadly, too many young people lose their lives because of these traditions.

 - Students that attend schools with an extensive Greek Fraternity system are particularly susceptible.

 In general, college-aged drinking is statistically dangerous.
-NIAA reports that an estimated 1,825 college students between the ages of 18 to 24 die from unintentional, alcohol-related injuries every year.
-Include underage college freshman, young men eager to join and identify with a fraternal organization, in alcohol-related hazing rituals and the equation grows deadlier.
+For example, the NIAA reports that an estimated 1,825 college students between the ages of 18 to 24 die from unintentional, alcohol-related injuries every year.

-The University of Maryland lists a number of hazing statistics:
+The University of Maryland lists several hazing statistics:

 - 82 percent of hazing-related deaths involve alcohol